laprade/laprade.github.io/_posts/2014-10-18-getting-things-done.md

 ---
 layout: post
-title: "Getting Things Done"" by David Allen
+title: Getting Things Done by David Allen
 permalink: getting-things-done
 ---

-These are my personal notes that I have taken while reading [Getting Things Done](http://www.amazon.com/Getting-Things-Done-Stress-Free-Productivity/dp/0142000280) by David Allen that I wanted to remember for future reference.
+These are my personal notes for future reference I took reading [Getting Things Done](http://www.amazon.com/Getting-Things-Done-Stress-Free-Productivity/dp/0142000280) by David Allen.
 Framed another way, it could be said "these are the things I learned reading this book."
-This isn’t meant to be a Cliff Notes version or a substitute for reading the book.
+This isn’t meant to be a Cliff Notes version or replacement for reading the book.

 Additional notes I've taken while reading other books can be found [here](http://laprade.org/book-notes/).